WarrenWeckesser/wavio/README.rst

 *Important notice*

-In version 0.0.5 (not released yet), the data handling has been changed in a backwards-incompatible way.
-The API in 0.0.4 was a flexible interface that only its creator could love.
+In version 0.0.5 (not released yet), the data handling in ``wavio.write`` has been changed in a backwards-incompatible way.
+The API for scaling the input in 0.0.4 was a flexible interface that only its creator could love.
 The new API is simpler, and it is hoped that it does the right thing by default in most cases.
 In particular:

 * When the input data is an integer type, the values are not scaled or shifted.
 The only changed that might happen is the data might be clipped if the values do not fit in the output integer type.
-* By default, floating point input is scaled to the full width of the output integer type, with the constraint that 0 in the input is mapped to the midpoint of the output integer type.
-The ```scale``` parameter allows that behavior to be changed--it gives the upper bound of the float values that are mapped to the maximum of the output integer type.
-Regardless of the value of ``scale``, the float input 0.0 is always mapped to the midpoint of the output type.
+* By default, floating point input is scaled to the full width of the output integer type, with the constraint that 0.0 in the input is mapped to the midpoint of the output integer type.
+The ``scale`` parameter allows that behavior to be changed--it gives the upper bound of the float values that are mapped to the maximum of the output integer type.
+That is, it defines what the user considers the "full scale" amplitude of the input to be.
+  Regardless of the value of ``scale``, the float input 0.0 is always mapped to the midpoint of the output type; ``wavio.write`` will not translate the values up or down.
 * A warning is now generated if any data values are clipped.
 A parameter allows the generation of the warning to be disabled or converted to an exception.